Building a Smart Blue Roof

 • A water-proof segregation barrier segregating the smart blue roof area from the remaining roof section

-• A set of new emergency overflows complementing the exiting four roof drains
+• A set of new emergency overflows complementing the existing four roof drains

-• A set of flow control modulating automatic valves responsible for delivering rainwater to the basement cistern
+• A set of flow control modulating automatic valves responsible for facilitating rooftop storage and delivering rainwater to the basement cistern

 • A new set of secondary emergency overflow scuppers